 I do think many topics are a little too complicated for a single blog post.
 Eventually I hope to create some webinars and maybe even mini-courses.

 If you want practical tips on geriatrics topics: I cover a variety of topics via the Geriatrics for Caregivers Blog.
 If you like the blog, you may want to sign up to receive it in your inbox.

 If you have a question about a specific topic: You can post your question in the comments section of a related blog post.
 I usually post a reply within a day or two.
-I also try to host Geriatrics for Caregivers Q&A calls regularly, and I answer individual questions during these calls.

 Note: All information on this site, and during interactive events, must be considered education and information only.
 I cannot practice medicine via the website or during the calls.
 Although I use your questions to provide more in-depth health education, this is not the same as the individualized “medical advice” that I provide to my patients and their families when I see patients.